DanielCho-HK/Daniel-Tsao.github.io/index.md

 ![Image](./aidlab.png)

 # News
-* `11.2020` I joined Laboratory for Artificial Intelligence in Design (AiDLab) Hong Kong as a Research Scientist.
+* `11.2020` I joined Laboratory for Artificial Intelligence in Design (AiDLab) Hong Kong as a Research Engineer.
 * `10.2020` We received the [ChinaGraph Best Dataset Award](https://sse.cuhk.edu.cn/en/article/755) for "DeepFashion3D".
 * `07.2020` I passed the oral defence of my Master dissertation.
 * `04.2020` Our paper was accepted to ECCV 2020.